riscvarchive/riscv-code-size-reduction/proposals/Huawei Custom Extension/riscv_LLI_extension.rst

 This instruction is included in the Huawei custom RISCV extension, and is implemented on silicon.

-*This proposal needs a lot of updating don't read it yet :-)*

 Rationale
 ---------

-Comparative analysis has shown that the space-optimized (-Os) code produced by gcc for the RISC-V compressed instruction set (rv32imc) is not as dense as other target architectures with support for compressed encodings.
-One contributor to this is the relative inefficiency of loading long immediates.

-The table below summarises the number of bytes of code required to load different sizes of immediate using the rv32imc instruction set.
+The table below summarises the number of bytes of code required to load different sizes of immediate using the RV32IMC instruction set.

 =============== =============================== ============================= =================
 Immediate range	Size of signed immediate (bits)	Code sequence                 Code Size (bytes)